 The Assessor’s Office is responsible for valuing all real and personal property, including mobile homes, residential and commercial properties, and agricultural land.
 These valuations ensure that each taxpayer is assessed the appropriate amount of property taxes.

 2022 Appeal Announcement

-On May 1, 2020 real property valuation appeals with the Assessor’s office begin.
-Real property value in Colorado is determined on a two-year cycle and 2020 real property value reflects market data as of June 30, 2020.
-Only property owners whose properties had a reclassification in use, new construction, a replat or were affected by natural disaster will receive a Notice of Value this May if their property value changed due to the creation of a new lot or subdivision, new construction, an addition or remodel or other physical changes to an existing property.
-All other properties will have the same value they had in 2019.
+On May 1, 2021 real property valuation appeals with the Assessor’s office begin.
+Real property value in Colorado is determined on a two-year cycle and 2021 real property value reflects market data as of June 30, 2020.
+Only property owners whose properties had a reclassification in use, new construction, a replat or were affected by natural disaster will receive a Notice of Value this May.

-The Assessors’ Office will not be open to the public during the month of May for protest.
+The Assessors’ Office will be open to the public during the month of May for protest by appointment only.
 The taxpayer may mail, fax, or email the protest and documentation.
 Also you are responsible to get confirmation that we received the protest.

 Assessor PO Box 506 Telluride, CO 81435